 Even the numerous churches haven’t been able to make a dent in this peculiar White culture that depends so much on having gone to the right school and that sort of thing.

-A long time ago when the country was under White domination my brothe r-in-law, who was based in Johannesburg , was briefly seconded to Cape Town by the bank that employed him.
+A long time ago when the country was under White domination my brothe r-in-law, who was based in Johannesburg , was briefly seconded to Cape Town the bank that employed him.
 In those aparthe id days he would only have been working with Whites.
 But in the six months that he was the re living in a hotel not one of his colleagues asked him to the ir home for as much as a cup of tea.

 After three years of living in Cape Town the nearest my wife and I have got to being welcomed into a White home in our suburb was when a four year old girl my wife spoke to in the street invited my wife to her party.